 Bring mixture to a gentle boil.
 Reduce heat to low, cover and simmer for 12 to 15 minutes until vegetables are tender.

-They suggest to carefully transfer half the soup to a blender and purée until smooth. (see my Tips below) Stir in cooked rice, evaporated milk and Swiss cheese.
+They suggest carefully transferring half the soup to a blender to purée until smooth.
+I just use my immersion blender to partially puree the soup right in the pot.
+Stir in cooked rice, evaporated milk and Swiss cheese.
 Heat soup for one more minute.

 Notes and Tips...